We’re proud of Clare

 - Phil Gryce, Chair, Councillor

 - Derek Blake, Clare Castle Country Park Trust

 Both the Chair of the Town Council, Paul Bishop and the Borough Councillor for Clare, Alaric Pugh attend many of the meetings.

-The group, now called Visit Clare to reflect its link to the website, has now written a Business Plan which outlines a programme for marketing our area and targets a several measures:; this will cover signage, tourist information points, illuminations, website and brand design.
-It aims to become a CIO, independent of the Town Council but including representatives from many of the bodies in Clare, similar to its present make-up.
-It is actively preparing a bid to the Leader programme SEBC and Bury St Edmunds have recently announced funding to establish a destination marketing organisation (DMO) for ‘Bury & Beyond’; we will endeavour to link our work into theirs, and establish how far their ‘beyond’ extends.
+Visit Clare has a Business Plan which outlines a programme for marketing our area and targets a several measures:; this will cover signage, tourist information points, illuminations, website and brand design.
+It will prepare a bid to the Leader programme.
+SEBC and Bury St Edmunds have recently announced funding to establish a destination marketing organisation (DMO) for ‘Bury & Beyond’; we will endeavour to link our work into theirs, and establish how far their ‘beyond’ extends.